Cog-Creators/Red-Dashboard/README.md

 In case you have not already, install the Dashboard cog on the Toxic-Cogs repository, and configure it by following the instructions on the README there.

 ## Issues
-If you have an issues installing or running, feel free to stop by my support server.
+If you have any issues installing or running, feel free to stop by my support server.

 [![Discord server](https://discordapp.com/api/guilds/540613833237069836/embed.png?style=banner3)](https://discord.gg/vQZTdB9)

 ## Credits
-I would like to thank the following, for all the contributions they have made that helped this bcome what it is today.
+I would like to thank the following, for all the contributions they have made that helped this become what it is today.
 * Cog Creators, for making such an amazing bot.
 * All the people who tested the dashboard, and gave feedback.
 * AppSeed, for creating a template that I use as the base for the Dashboard.